perebo-sp/satoshi-core/README.md

-Here’s a **professional README** draft for your `SatoshiCore` protocol repository.
-I’ve written it as if you’re presenting the project to both developers and potential contributors, keeping it clean, technical, and senior-level:

----

 # SatoshiCore – Bitcoin-Native Liquidity Engine

 SatoshiCore is a **revolutionary Bitcoin-native DeFi protocol** that transforms idle Bitcoin into productive capital through **secure over-collateralized lending**.